ironicsans/tldr-windowed/README.md

-# TLDR (command line)
+# TLDR (windowed version)

-This is a command line tool that launches a window which uses the openai chat api to summarize a webpage given a url.
+This is a tool that launches a window which uses the openai chat api to summarize a webpage given a url.

 ## Usage